hertogp/imagine/README.md

   - subdir `pd-images` is used to store any input/output files
   - if an output filename exists, it is not regenerated but simply linked to.
   - `packetdiag` & `sfdp`s underlying libraries seem to have some problems.
+  - when creating a pdf, images are placed `nearest` to their fenced code block

 How Imagine works